allengordon011/node-capstone-stock-saver/README.md

 -As a user, I can logout.

--As a user, I can reset my password.
+-As a user, I can delete my account.

+##Technology

+This app was built in JavaScript, using a Node.js Express web application framework with a mLab Mongoose schema-based MongoDb database.
+User authentication is achieved using Passport.js with bcrypt.js for hashing passwords.